 The idea, which might actually take a few tries, is to observe the several scales of interactions working together, and then notice where things follow paths of easiest steering, and try to imagine what sort of 'Lagrange Points' (perhaps actually or metaphorically) they're using for it.
 That'll not be easy, of course, but a little experimentation may reinforce the conceptual possibility of doing so.
 The main purpose of the exercise is to extend one's own perceptual reach into the complexity of natural system design, using any simple net of relations you start with as a guiding question, and producing better questions about it.
 In canoeing the steering, for example, is all about making your small correction at the perfect steering points as they approach, avoiding oversteering with the least effort, I think, though a good engineer might read it differently.
 A canoeing control stroke has a critical timing, attack, duration and decay, with changing power and direction, executed with a nearly effortless single motion.
 It's much easier to do than to explain, but observing extends how intelligently one can use natural system ideas you can control, and negotiate with those your observations show you need to respect.

-7/10/07 - Desynchronization A nice new result for natural system exploration from the SASO papers turned up in the paper by Ankit Patel on resource allocation and the desynchronization of flows as a strategy for self-regulation.
-That's also a measurable property of nature and it seems very likely that the onset of desynchronization in natural flows would often indicate the emergence of a collective behavior of cooperation in a physical world system.
-Used as a measure that could locate the physical process of that emergence in the physical context, desynchronization indicating the smoothing of flow, adds to the measures that can be used that way, similar to the development of derivative continuity in sequences of measures (disappearance of step noise), and the markers of growth phases indicating the explorable beginnings and endings of the emerging networks of relationships themselves.
-Each of these can be used to locate instances of the physical system models of the behavior of the simple feedback nets that digital models are based on, and the physical model then investigated for the population of other feedbacks (enabeling and disabeling , arousal and lubricating, etc. ) deeper in the complex natural system context responsible for engaging the behavior of the simple networks we can model.
+7/10/07 - Desychronization A nice new result for natural system exploration from the SASO papers turned up in the paper by Ankit Patel on resource allocation and the desychronization of flows as a strategy for self-regulation.
+That's also a measurable property of nature and it seems very likely that the onset of desychronization in natural flows would often indicate the emergence of a collective behavior of cooperation in a physical world system.
+Used as a measure that could locate the physical process of that emergence in the physical context, desychronization indicating the smoothing of flow, adds to the measures that can be used that way, similar to the development of derivative continuity in sequences of measures (disappearance of step noise), and the markers of growth phases indicating the explorable beginnings and endings of the emerging networks of relationships themselves.
+Each of these can be used to locate instances of the physical system models of the behavior of the simple feedback nets that digital models are based on, and the physical model then investigated for the population of other feedbacks (enabling and disabling , arousal and lubricating, etc. ) deeper in the complex natural system context responsible for engaging the behavior of the simple networks we can model.